olenapolko/decbase-project/README.md

 In the ‚Testimonials‘ section, the Swiper.js library is used to create a slider.
 The switching between slides is smooth and cyclic.

 ## Designs
-The ‚Designs‘ section is responsible for fetching random interior design images from the Unsplash API and displaying them on a web page, along with descriptions and locations of the photos.
+The ‚Designs‘ section is responsible for fetching random interior design images from the 'Unsplash API' and displaying them on a web page, along with descriptions and locations of the photos.

 ## Achievements
 The ‚Achievements‘ section displays the cards which respond on hovering, change color and size.